 Much of the difficulties in studying SIDS pertains to terminological [77] and methodological problems [78].
 SIDS is a diagnosis of exclusion given when the cause of death cannot be determined.
 Therefore, SIDS can be expected to decrease over time as parental education and diagnostic methods improve.
-Indeed, the rate of SIDS has been declining worldwide since the 1980s [79] and has been accommodated by an increase in the mortality rate of sudden and unexplained infant deaths (SUIDs) - a diagnosis used to describe the sudden and unexplained death of a baby less than 1 year old in which the cause of death was not obvious before an investigation [80].
+Indeed, the rate of SIDS has been declining worldwide since the 1980s [79] and has been accommodated by an increase in the mortality rate of sudden and unexpected infant deaths (SUIDs) - a diagnosis used to describe the sudden and unexpected death 7 not obvious before an investigation [80].
 Interestingly, much of the decline in SIDS rates following the BTS campaign has been due to an increase in SUID deaths and other death classifications [81], attesting to the limited success of the BTS campaign in preventing unexplained deaths [79].
-Though SIDS mortality rate decreases with time as more causes of deaths are becoming known, it may also decrease due to the variability in, and confusion about, categorizing deaths [82] or inconsistency between investigators [83].
+Though SIDS mortality rate decreases with time as more causes of deaths are becoming known with time, it may also decrease due to the variability in, and confusion about, categorizing deaths [82] or inconsistency between investigators [83].
 The causes of death may also intentionally be misrepresented in order to avoid an autopsy due to cultural or religious practices or to avoid time-consuming investigations [46].
 Ontario, for example, eliminated all SIDSrelated deaths between 2014 and 2016 by re-categorizing them as "undetermined" deaths [78].
 In Kansas, only 4.7% of all unexplained deaths between 1999 and 2012 were classified as illdefined mortalities (R99), but by 2016, they represented 37% all unexplained deaths, reflecting a decrease of 32.5% in the share of SIDS deaths.
 The actual decline in unexplained mortalities (R95+R99) in the US during these periods was much modest (10%) [10].
-Considering all US states (Figure 10), between 1979 and 1998, unexplained deaths decreased by 54%, but SIDS declined by 46%, whereas other ill-defined deaths (R99) climbed by 33%.
-Between 1999 and 2016, unexplained deaths decreased by 25%, but SIDS declined by 46%, whereas other ill-defined deaths (R99) climbed by 44%.
+Considering all US states (Figure 10), during 1979 and 1998, unexplained deaths decreased by 54%, but SIDS declined by 46%, whereas other ill-defined deaths (R99) climbed by 33%.
+During 1999 and 2016, unexplained deaths decreased by 25%, but SIDS declined by 46%, whereas other ill-defined deaths (R99) climbed by 44%.
 SIDS represented 92% of all unexplained deaths in 1979 and 55% by 2016.
 These trends demonstrate the challenges of using longitudinal data to study SIDS and imply that the interest in studying the contemporary SIDS rates conflates with the amount of available SIDS data.